shuqike/VD-transformer/README.md

 ### Pre-trained vision encoders (MAE)

 MAEs mask-out random patches of the input image and reconstruct the missing pixels with a Vision Transformer (ViT).
+The most appealing property of MAE is its simplicity and minimal reliance on dataset-specific augmentation engineering.

 ### Pre-trained vision transformer adapter (ViT-Adapter)